Document

 Quarterly update

-Local Plan Examination Hearings commenced as programmed on 10.12.24.
-Without warning that the Inspector had identified concerns with the Plan in advance, the Local Plan Inspector has subsequently cancelled all further hearings.
-He has indicated that he has significant concerns about the Plan, and he has informed the Council via the Programme Officer that he will write to the Council setting out his views on next steps 'in the new year'.
-He has identified a number of Action Points for for the Council to complete.
+Local Plan Examination Hearings commenced as programmed on 10 December 2024.
+Without warning that the Inspector had identified concerns with the Plan in advance, the Local Plan Inspector cancelled all further hearings.
+He indicated that he had significant concerns about the Plan, and informed the Council via the Programme Officer that he would write to the Council setting out his views on next steps 'in the new year'.
+He identified a number of Action Points for for the Council to complete.
 At the time of drafting this Quarterly Update, this work is still ongoing.
-Whilst all risks within the Council's direct control (set out above) have been managed effectively, no action by the Council can account for the particular views of an individual inspector.
+Whilst all risks within the Council's direct control (set out above) have been managed effectively, no action by the Council can account for the particular views of an individual inspector, which had not been received at the end of this risk period.
 Next steps and risks will need to be reviewed following receipt of the response from the Inspector.
 Once we have more information, the risk rating will be adapted to reflect the emerging situation.
+Update: On 4 April 2025, the government-appointed planning Inspector Mr Luke Fleming, informed the Council that he would not allow the Local Plan to proceed and recommended it was withdrawn.
+As a result, the risk rating will increase further in Quarter 1.
+A political decision is needed as to whether to withdrawn the plan or appeal.
+This decision will impact the risk score and controls.
+The Council is updating the Facilitating Appropriate Development (FAD) document to help shape development proposals coming forward in the absence of a up-to -date Local Plan.

 Target Risk